Italy shifts to the right as voters reward Meloni's party

 A bigger shift and one likely to cause friction with European powers is likely to come over migration.
 Meloni has called for a naval blockade to prevent migrant boats from leaving North African shores, and has proposed screening potential asylum-seekers in Africa, before they set out on smugglers’ boats to Europe.

-Salvini has made clear he wants to return to the interior ministry, where he imposed a tough anti-migrant policy as minister.
-But it’s not clear he would get the post given he is currently on trial in Sicily for keeping migrants at sea.
+Salvini made clear he wants the League to return to the interior ministry, where as minister he imposed a tough anti-migrant policy.
+But he may face an internal leadership challenge after the League suffered an abysmal result of under 10%, with Meloni’s party outperforming it in its northeastern stronghold.

+Salvini acknowledged the League was punished for its governing alliances with the 5-Stars and then Draghi, but said: “It’s a good day for Italy because it has five years of stability ahead of it.”

 On relations with the European Union, analysts note that for all her euroskeptic rhetoric, Meloni moderated her message during the campaign and has little room to maneuver given the economic windfall Italy is receiving from Brussels in coronavirus recovery funds.
 Italy secured some 191.5 billion euros, the biggest chunk of the EU’s 750 billion-euro recovery package, and is bound by certain reform and investment milestones it must hit to receive it all.